sgolebiewski-intel/edge-microvisor-toolkit/docs/developer-guide/architecture-overview.md

 - RAW and VHD/X - immutable image, systemd-boot as the second-stage bootloader, with real-time support.

-Two flavors of immutable microvisor are available, integrating the Intel® kernel and enabling the software and features offered by Intel® Open Edge Platform.
-Check out this overview of key software components:
+The two immutable image microvisor versions integrate the Intel® kernel and enable the software and features offered by Intel® Open Edge Platform.
+Check out the overview of key software components:

 ![overview of key software components](./assets/architecture-key-components.drawio.svg)

 ## Edge Microvisor Toolkit Real Time